evan1026/projectEuler/README.md

 projectEuler
 ============

-My solutions to project euler problems, written in c++.
+My solutions to project euler problems.

-If you're using bash, compiling the code is simple, as long as you have gcc installed:
+If you're using bash and the code is in c++, compiling the code is simple, as long as you have gcc installed:

     $ cd projectEuler
     $ compile <project number>